Tips for applying to the Master of Science in Systems Engineering (MSSE)

 By Rainie Ingram

 Understanding the expectations of applying to the MSSE program leads to a strong application.
-The following tips will help you determine if the MSSE program is a good fit for you and will provide a guide on how to strengthen your candidacy.
+The following tips will help you determine if the MSSE program is a good fit for you and will guide you in strengthening your candidacy.

 Tip 1 – First do Your Homework